vfricou/ansible_role_haproxy/README.md

 ## On target OS

 You need to have python3 package installed on remote OS to use this role.
+On RHEL systems `epel` repositories are required.

 # Actions